The Collaborative Model Of Care

 Vaginal Births After Cesarean Sections

-Our cesarean section rate of 20-25% is well below the Austin hospital average of 40-50%, and is artificially elevated by the large number of women attempting VBACs in our practice.
+Our cesarean section rate of less than 20% is well below the Austin hospital average of 40-50%, and is artificially elevated by the large number of women attempting VBACs in our practice.
 Because of the number of women that we care for each month, we do about ten cesarean sections per month and are skilled at the surgical art of surgical delivery.
 Although a vaginal birth may be preferable, cesarean section is the safety net for the approximately 15% of women that the World Health Organization estimates require surgical birth for the safe passage of the newborn and mother through childbirth.